 I used Metallic Lustre to highlight the chipboard pieces after they were painted – I like to apply it with my fingers, then buff with a paper towel to make it shine.
 Add more embellishments as desired to finish off your project.

-Take a hop into Spring with this Easter bunny tabletop decoration – a whole pot of bunnies!
-Just add some eggs and personalize the front of the pot with a name or sentiment.
+Take a hop into Spring with this Easter bunny table decoration – a whole pot of bunnies!
+Just add some eggs to this foam Easter craft, and personalize the front of the pot with a name or sentiment.

 You will need:

 2-1/2″ Smoothfoam ball